Electric Trucks and Vehicles

 There are many manufacturers that currently have all-electric trucks in production.
 Peterbilt is currently manufacturing its three electric offerings — Model 579EV, Model 520EV and Model 220EV — while International® Trucks currently offers the medium-duty electric MV™ Series.

-Hino plans to launch zero-emissions electric trucks ranging from Class 4 to 8 by 2024, and Isuzu announced in March 2023 that its first electric truck — the Class 5 NRR EV — will be available starting in the first half of 2024.
+Isuzu announced in March 2023 that its first electric truck — the Class 5 NRR EV — will be available starting with the 2025 model year.

 Other manufacturers currently producing commercial electric trucks in the U.S. include Freightliner, Volvo, Kenworth, BYD and Nikola.